wbreza/terraform/README.md

 Copy `backend.sample.tfvars` to `backend.tfvars` and replace with your resource group, storage account and container to store your remote terraform state.

+> The key names here are required based on the `azurerm` remote state provider

 ```terraform
 resource_group_name  = "<RESOURCE_GROUP_NAME>"
 storage_account_name = "<STORAGE_ACCOUNT_NAME>"